sachinchoolur/lg-share.js/readme.md

 Main features
 ---

-* Allows to share slides to Facebook, Twitter, Google plus and pinterest.
+* Allows to share slides to Facebook, Twitter and pinterest.
 * Option to provide custom url and description.

 Browser support